metiago/metiago.github.io/content/posts/geth-blockchain.md

 ### Blockchain Contract

-Before start executing transactions in our private blockchain we have to deploy a contract.
-Contracts works as an agreement between peers in the application.
+Basically, contracts works as an agreement between peers in the application.

 `DIContract.sol`